rwth-i6/returnn/docs/getting_started/basic_usage/network.rst

 Defining Layers
 -------------------

-Every usable layer with the TensorFlow backend inherits from :class:`TFNetworkLayer.LayerBase`.
+Every usable layer with the TensorFlow backend inherits from :class:`returnn.tf.layers.base.LayerBase`.
 This class provides most of the parameters that can be set for each layer.

 Every layer accepts the following dictionary entries: